cincanproject/tools/stable/tshark/README.md

-# "A Tool for parsing PCAP and capturing network traffic."
+# A Tool for parsing PCAP and capturing network traffic.

 From Wireshark User's Guide: